 – Sharon Arafa – Cliffwood, NJ

 The appointment of a legal guardian in New Jersey is something that’s not taken lightly by the court.
-The legal guardian will be limited to those decisions that will meet the level of need by the incapacitated person.
-Some of these decisions may include, but not be limited to
+The legal guardian is charged with addressing the needs of the incapacitated person.
+Some of these decisions given to the guardian include, but are not limited to

-The skilled New Jersey guardianship and conservatorship attorneys with Fredrick P. Niemann, Esq. and Hanlon Niemann can help you not only present the best evidence for the need of a guardian or conservator, but can help you continue to maintain compliance with the court’s directives as the conservator/guardianship relationship develops.
+The experienced guardianship and conservatorship attorneys with Fredrick P. Niemann, Esq. and Hanlon Niemann & Wright can help you present the best evidence for the need for a guardian or conservator, and can help you continue to maintain compliance with the court’s directives as the conservator/guardianship

 Call our office today.
 Ask for Mr. Niemann to personally discuss your NJ Guardianship toll free at (855) 376-5291 or e-mail him at email@example.com.
 He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.

-In New Jersey, a conservatorship is more limited than a legal guardianship and is voluntary.
+Sometimes a legal arrangement can be established for a person that does not require the filing of a Guardianship application.
+This alternative to guardianship is called a “conservatorship”.
+In New Jersey, a conservatorship is more limited than a guardianship.
+It is voluntary, meaning the person must consent to having a conservator appointed for him or her.
 Like a legal guardianship, a conservatorship is a court-ordered relationship between a caregiver and a person who’s unable to make sound decisions due to old age or mental or physical disability.
 Unlike a legal guardianship, however, a conservatorship concerns only the conservatee’s financial matters when they need assistance.
 If found necessary, a conservator will be appointed by a judge and given those powers necessary to make the following financial decisions: